v1 Loading…

 Field Type Description

-details.ip string The unmasked, real IP address of the user.
+ip string The unmasked, real IP address of the user.
+Mirrored at details.ip.

-details.vpn boolean Commercial VPN detected (NordVPN, Proton, etc.).
+network.vpn boolean Commercial VPN detected (NordVPN, Proton, ExpressVPN, etc.).
+Mirrored at details.vpn.

 200 OK — Suspicious connection